Integrate with the GOV.UK Pay API

 Your service backend is server-side software.
 You should build this to:

-next_urlprovided by GOV.UK Pay, where the user will enter their payment information and confirm their payment
+next_urlprovided by GOV.UK Pay, where your user will enter their payment information and confirm their payment

-receive users’ requests when they are redirected back to your service via the
+- receive your user’s request when they are redirected back to your service via the

-return_url, where the user will return after completing payment
+return_url, where your user will return after they complete their payment

-display information about the outcome of the payment and next steps to the user
+- display information about the outcome of the payment and next steps to your user

 You will likely need some kind of server-side datastore to record payment information for each payment journey.
 You should store: